 “This privately funded opportunity was only open to local artists and architects in order to highlight the incredibly talented pool of creative professionals working in Jackson,” said Carrie Geraci, Jackson Hole Public Art Director.
 “I wish we could fund all of the concepts.
 Each would be a wonderful addition to public spaces throughout the valley.”

 The Pavilion Project will serve as the 2018 Creative In Residence program, a new program through The Center Creative Initiatives program.
 Jackson Hole Public Art proposed a local design competition to erect a Pavilion for the summer of 2018 that will be both a sculpture and an accessible space where community artists and groups can practice, perform, and offer free and informal arts programs and experiences.

 The project's partners are completing a private fundraising campaign to support the 2018 Pavilion budget.
-Next steps include the development of construction drawings, engineering review, obtaining any required approvals, followed by fabrication, with installation completed by June 1, 2018.
+Next steps include the development of construction drawings, engineering review, obtaining any required approvals, followed by fabrication, with installation completed in June 2018.

 ABOUT CARNEY LOGAN BURKE ARCHITECTS